University of Texas School of Public Health Policies and Procedures

 Time Limits and Extensions Policy

 Each program has a written policy on time-to-degree (Plan of Study) to guide the student.
-Full-time and part-time students in the MPH program are expected to complete their degree program within five (5) years.
-Students can request one-year extension in case of extenuating circumstances.
-Students who do not graduate within the six-year limit will be dismissed from the program.
-Affected students would need to request readmission to complete the degree program in effect at the time of readmission and may be required to repeat courses previously taken.
-Generally, taking a leave of absence (LoA) does not extend the time-to-degree completion.
+Full-time and part-time students in the M.P.H. program are expected to complete their degree program within five (5) years.
+Students can request a one-year extension in case of extenuating circumstances.
+Students who do not graduate within the six-year limit will be dismissed from the program and need to request readmission to complete the degree program in effect at the time of readmission and may be required to repeat courses previously taken.
+Generally, taking a leave of absence (LoA) does not extend the time-to-degree.

 Required Enrollment Policy

-Students have two options for the Integrative Learning Experience: (1) a discovery-based paper or project, or (2) a capstone experience.
-Students who opt to complete a discovery-based paper or project must enroll during the semester in which the research proposal is submitted.
-Also, students must enroll continuously through the semester in which all requirements for graduation are completed, including the last semester for graduation.
+Students have two options for the Integrative Learning Experience: (1) a capstone, and (2) a discovery-based paper or project.
+Students who opt to complete a discovery-based paper or project must enroll during the semester in which the research proposal is submitted and continuously through the semester in which all requirements for graduation are completed, including the semester in which students graduate.
 Absences from the degree program may not exceed three (3) consecutive semesters unless a formal leave of absence is granted.

 English Proficiency Requirement